scalapb/zio-grpc/docs/basics.md

 The `getFeature()` method takes the request (of type `Point`), and returns a ZIO effect that represents the work of computing the response.
 The value that is returned represents a suspended effect: nothing actually happens until ZIO runtime ultimately runs the effect.
-The type of the effect is `ZIO[ZEnv, Status, Feature]` which means it is a computation:
+The type of the effect is `ZIO[ZEnv, StatusRuntimeException, Feature]` which means it is a computation:
-* can fail with value of type `Status` (this type comes from grpc-java and represents a gRPC status code).
+* can fail with value of type `StatusRuntimeException` (this type comes from grpc-java and contains gRPC status information).
 * can succeed with value of type `Feature`.
 * requires an environment of type `ZEnv` to run.